rangle/ngCourse2/handout/11-migrate.md

 @todo upgrade example

-#### Transclustion/Projection
+#### Transclusion/Projection

-@todo transclustion example
+@todo transclusion example

 #### Injecting Across Frameworks

-Angular 1.x providers/services can be upgraded, and injected into Angular 2
+Angular 1.x providers/services can be upgraded and injected into Angular 2

 @todo Angular 1 upgrade service example

-Angular 2.x services can be downgraded, and injected into Angular 1.
+Angular 2.x services can be downgraded and injected into Angular 1.
 In normal operation, Angular 2.x services would be bootstrapped with the application, but because of ng-upgrade being a hybrid mode, this is not the case.
 The upgrade adapter comes with an `addProvider` method that needs to be used in the interim.